7 Detention Orders in Singapore: When Will They be Ordered?

 What happens if preventive detention under the ISA is ordered?
 How long is the order?

-If the police officers do get permission, they can detain the person for a period up to 48 hours.
+If the police officer does get permission however, then they can detain the person for a period up to 48 hours.

-If the offence is not serious enough, the offender may be released and a Restriction Order (RO) may be issued against him instead.
+If the offence is not so serious, the offender may be released and a Restriction Order (RO) may be issued against him instead.
 The RO may, for example, restrict the offender from leaving the country without permission.
+The RO may also be renewed in intervals of up to 12 months.

 However, where the offence is deemed serious, an officer at or above the rank of a Superintendent of Police can extend the detention up to a maximum period of 30 days (this includes the initial 48 hours of detention).

 It should be noted that if someone is being detained for more than 14 days, the Minister for Home Affairs must be informed.
-Only the Minister for Home Affairs can detain someone beyond a period of 30 days with the permission of the President.
+The Minister for Home Affairs can detain someone beyond a period of 30 days only with the permission of the President.

 Upon receiving such recommendations, the President will direct the Minister for Home Affairs to make any relevant changes to the terms of the preventive detention order.
 These terms will be reviewed by the Advisory Board in intervals of up to 12 months.